fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 - **Enhanced communication**.
 Publishers don't need to inform consumers: for updates just check the repository.
 Also consumers risk less missing an update by checking for updates routinely.
 - **Leverages further automation**.
 Automated package management enables adhering to further automations like continuous integration.

-Even operating systems with sound dependency management has lower issues.
-I use both Windows and Linux; I find that Linux has lower CPU architecture mismatch issue.

 # What is NuGet

 Most open software platforms took package management seriously.
 Their dependencey management tools have been around for about a decade: like Java world has *Maven* since 2002.